Federal budget looms, and Morneau lays the groundwork

 Federal prison conditions appear to have improved in just the first year of the Liberal government.

-And an odd incidence on Parliament Hill this week: a woman has been arrested after stealing a taxi, abandoning it and running into the parliamentary precinct, then hijacking another vehicle before being stopped.
+And an odd incident on Parliament Hill this week: a woman has been arrested after stealing a taxi, abandoning it and running into the parliamentary precinct, then hijacking another vehicle before being stopped.

 This is the daily Politics Briefing newsletter.
 If you're reading this on the web or someone forwarded this email newsletter to you, you can sign up for Politics Briefing and all Globe newsletters here.
 Let us know what you think.